WStoday City Guide Live Banner

 Winston-Salem has entities such as Goler Community Development Corporation and SG Atkins Community Development Corporation + government-funded programs to help develop more affordable units.

-There are also a number of local development firms working on apartments seemingly all the time — from Adams Property Group’s The Sutton apartment complex, the 4th & Green complex for residents aged 55+ in the West End, to the affordable housing development like the Choice Neighborhoods Initiative.
+Several local development firms have established new apartment complexes this year — from Adams Property Group’s The Sutton apartment complex, the 4th & Green complex for residents aged 55+ in the West End, to the affordable housing development like the Choice Neighborhoods Initiative.

 What would you tell someone who’s thinking about becoming a local?
 Let us know your thoughts on our cost of living in this survey.